 India began her studies on the violin at age seven, focusing on Cape Breton fiddle and Western classical styles.
 She played several instruments throughout her youth, including saxophone, ukulele, guitar, and percussion.
 The cello became her primary instrument in high school during indie-pop collaborations with the singer-songwriter Taryn Kawaja.
 As a young artist, she has performed across Canada in venues such as the Domaine Forget music academy, Halifax Jazz Festival, Scotia Festival of music, and Tuckamore Festival.
 She has also been heard on CBC and CKDU radio stations.
-India is the recipient of numerous awards and honours, including four Nova Scotia Talent Trust Scholarships, the Janis and Felicita Kalejs Memorial Award in Music, Clara McClearn Blakeley Music Scholarship, and First Place awards from the Kiwanis Festival of Music.
+India is the recipient of numerous awards and honours, including four Nova Scotia Talent Trust Scholarships, the Yuh Lih and Marion Kuo Award, the Janis and Felicita Kalejs Memorial Award in Music, Clara McClearn Blakeley Music Scholarship, and First Place awards from the Kiwanis Festival of Music.
 For her Bachelor of Music, India attended Acadia University, where she studied with Norman Adams and Christoph Both, and graduated with dean’s list distinction.
 Other cellistic mentors include Emmanuelle Bertrand, Vernon Regehr, Thomas Wiebe, and Jeffrey Ziegler.